Determination of the Role of Oxygen in Suspected Acute Myocardial Infarction - DETO2X-AMI

 Among patients with suspected MI, supplemental oxygen therapy was not beneficial.
 Oxygen therapy compared with ambient air did not improve survival.
+Oxygen also failed to improve pain.
 Findings were the same among all subgroups.
 The results of this trial are consistent with the smaller AVOID trial.
 The routine use of oxygen therapy among patients with suspected MI who are not hypoxic cannot be recommended.

 Hofmann R, James SK, Jernberg T, et al. Oxygen Therapy in Suspected Acute Myocardial Infarction.
 N Engl J Med 2017;377:1240-9.